Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-usage.md

 The second method is creating a scenario via the `taipy.create_scenario()^` method.
 This method takes a scenario configuration as a parameter and returns the created scenario, and all data nodes that are related to the scenario will be built alongside the scenario.
-Please refer to the [Scenario management section](../sdm/scenario/scenario-usage.md) for more details on scenarios.
+See the [Scenario management page](../sdm/scenario/index.md) for more details on scenarios.

 !!! example